 There are only two options for a university: to self-host, or to outsource.
 We will take a look at both of them.

 It’s common for Universities to allocate budget to each department, with part of it spent on self-hosting websites, or developing in-house solutions.
 It is also common for departments to share computing resources.
-For example, the Mathematics department has their own web servers, but might host webpages for the Physics department as well.
+For example, the Mathematics department has their own web servers but might host webpages for the Physics department as well.
 However, self-hosting presents the following challenges:

 Self-hosted installations are difficult to manage

 Self-hosted installations tend to grow organically over time.
-As accounts close, new websites/domains are opened, re-orgs take place, new systems are expanded or modified, self-hosted installations can become quite complicated.
+As accounts close, new websites/domains are opened, re-organisations take place, new systems are expanded or modified, self-hosted installations can become quite complicated.
 Band-aid solutions to problems tend to stay put, and the system morphs into a complex mess of cables and blinking lights.
 No one knows how it works or is brave enough to touch it.

 Unfortunately, situations like these are very common, making systems difficult to maintain, nearly impossible to document, error-prone when it comes to upgrading, and completely invisible and obscure when the time comes to decommission them.